everrosales/bittorrent/README.md

 * Everardo Rosales (erosales)
 * Kimberli Zhong (kimberli)

+## Requirements
+Requires Go `1.8` or greater, for shutdown of HTTP servers.

 ## Usage
 To run either the tracker or client, go in to `src/main` and run `go run main.go`.
 Run the tracker with flag `-tracker` and run the client with flag `-client`.
 Specify the `.torrent` file you want to use with `-torrent=<NAME>`.
 Other flags include `-debug` and `-port`.